 The end result of either of these techniques should be to enable you to keep up forward momentum on your WIP.
 It should also ensure that your work is up to reasonable standard.
 Once you have finished the book, you can start thinking about how to polish it some more.
 I’ll write about that another time.

 Next step: read my sequel post: 7 ways to improve your manuscript (“How to edit your novel part 2”).

 I hope you’ve found this useful.
 If so, please follow me on Facebook.
 Or you can join my mailing list – I’ll be delighted to give you a free “Hotel Story” to say thanks.
 Check out the range of writing on this site via my 5 pleasure paths.

-P.S.
-If you are interested in writing technique, have a look under the writing: about writing category on this site, or try this post on How to write gripping fiction: scenes, sequels and cliff-hangers.
+For more on writing technique, have a look under the writing: about writing category on this site, or try this post on How to write gripping fiction: scenes, sequels and cliff-hangers.

 If you would like to have a look at my other writing, my most recent books are: my blackly comic Seven Hotel Stories, hard-hitting Berlin thriller Blood Summit and Corona Crime – the thriller for a world in the grip of coronavirus.